 Indian Electrical & Electronics Manufacturers’ Association (IEEMA) is an Apex Industry Association of the Indian electrical equipment, industrial electronics and allied equipment manufacturers – representing a combined turnover of $42 Billion.
-First ISO certified industry association in India, with 800+ member organizations Represents businesses encompassing the complete value chain in generation, transmission & distribution equipment.
+First ISO certified industry association in India, represents businesses encompassing the complete value chain in generation, transmission & distribution equipment.
 IEEMA members have contributed to more than 90% of the power equipment installed in India.
 A platform for constructive interactions between Industry, Utilities and Policy Makers.

 IEEMA at a glance

 IEEMA has a pan India presence with Corporate office in New Delhi, Registered office in Mumbai and regional offices in Kolkata and Bangalore.
 IEEMA has regional representatives in Lucknow, Chandigarh, Jaipur, Guwahati, Raipur, Bhubaneshwar, Srinagar and Hyderabad.

 IEEMA members represent a combined annual turnover in excess of USD 42 billion and have contributed to more than 95% of the power equipment installed in India.

 IEEMA provides interactive forums like seminars, conferences, workshops, and training programmes for knowledge sharing, adoption of best practices and networking opportunities for manufacturers, utilities, professionals, international experts and organisations.

 Formulating Indian Standards

 IEEMA works closely with government agencies, utilities, standardisation bodies, research & development organisations and testing institutes for formulating Indian standards for the electro-technical industry and developing energy efficient products.